siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/610-how-to-use-registry-with-podman-on-almalinux.md

 ---
 title: How to Use Registry with Podman on AlmaLinux
 linkTitle: Use Registry with Podman
-description: In this blog post, we’ll explore how to use a registry with Podman on AlmaLinux.
+description: In this article, we’ll explore how to use a registry with Podman on AlmaLinux.
 date: 2024-12-11
 weight: 610
 draft: false